xcube-dev/xcube-sh/README.md

 ### Install xcube_sh

-You cannot use the `xcube_sh` plugin without specifying your SENTINEL Hub credentials:
+You cannot use the `xcube_sh` plugin without specifying your Sentinel Hub
+credentials:

     $ export SH_CLIENT_ID=<your client ID>
     $ export SH_CLIENT_SECRET=<your client secret>

 While `xcube_sh` is not yet available from conda-forge, install it from sources.
 We'll need to update the `xcube` environment first, then install `xcube_sh`:

     $ conda activate xcube
     $ conda install -c conda-forge oauthlib pip